boot2docker/boot2docker/doc/WORKAROUNDS.md

 done
 ```

-## Folder sharing

-See https://github.com/boot2docker/boot2docker/pull/284 for an experimental build with VirtualBox shared folders support.

 ## BTRFS (ie, mkfs inside a privileged container)

 Note: AUFS on top of BTRFS has many, many issues, so the Docker engine's init script